aimeecraig/fizzbuzz/README.md

 # fizzbuzz
-Pair Programming completed with Aimee Craig.
+Pair Programming completed with Melissa Sedgwick and Aimee Craig.